 However, replacing the oxygen sensor is a lot cheaper than taking care of the catalytic converter (the element would cost you $20-$100).
 So, it might be worth inspecting the sensor before spending a thousand dollars on the converter.

-What Are the Symptoms of a Catalytic Converter Going Bad?
+What Are the Symptoms of a Bad Catalytic Converter?

 Check Engine Light